Kunal719/Dog-breed-classification/README.md

-We're dealing with images (unstructured data) so it's probably best we use deep learning/transfer learning There are 120 breeds of dogs (means there are 120 classes) There are 10,000+ images in the training and test set
+We're dealing with images (unstructured data) so it's probably best we use deep learning/transfer learning There are 120 breeds of dogs (means there are 120 classes) There are 10,000+ images in the training and testing set.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Epoch Accuracy Graph for Full Model